adus/portal-documentation/_documents/downloads.md

 ### Detector metadata

 The following data are provided:
-- detectorid:
+- detectorid: unique detector id, used to join with raw or aggregated data
-- stationid:
+- stationid: unique station id, used to join with stations metadata
-- highwayid:
+- highwayid: unique highway id, used to join with highways metadata
-- milepost:
+- milepost: milepost (mi)
-- detectortitle:
+- detectortitle: agency given name or id for detector
-- lanenumber:
+- lanenumber: PORTAL lane number, where lane 1 is the left most lane regardless of agency jurisdiction
-- agency_lane:
+- agency_lane: agency given lane number where lane 1 is left most lane for ODOT, and lane 1 is right most lane for WSDOT
-- active_dates:
+- active_dates: active date of detector

 To [_Stations_]({{ site.url }}{{ site.baseurl }}/documents/stations/)

 ### Highways metadata
 The following data are provided:
-- highwayid:
+- highwayid: unique highway id
-- direction:
+- direction: direction of flow
-- highwayname:
+- highwayname: name of highway
-- oppositehighwayid:
+- oppositehighwayid: id of highway of opposite flow

 ### Aggregated travel time